drone/docs/content/runner/vm/providers/amazon/overview.md

 # Overview

+**By default it will use Amazon EC2, with a max pool size of 2 instances running Ubuntu 18.04, in a pool called `test_pool`.**
+Currently the runner is only supports amazon, but in the future it will support other cloud providers and virtual machines.

 Amazon specific configuration in a pool file.

 ## Authentication